Two-Way Radios for Industry and Manufacturing

 Since the introduction of digital two-way radio technology, the audio clarity in noisy environments has improved vastly, ensuring your radio messages are being communicated and understood.
 The progression of the technology has resulted in both enhanced system reliability and performance.

 Significant improvements in battery life have also increased the usability of two-way radio systems.
-With a wide range of battery size and capacity and the implementation of Lithium Ion technology, some radio models can experience up to 30 hours of battery life from a single charge (subject to usage).
+With a wide range of battery sizes and capacities and the implementation of Lithium Ion technology, some radio models can experience up to 30 hours of battery life from a single charge (subject to usage).

 Should your site need a COMAH alarm system for public warnings, we can integrate this functionality with your selected two-way radio solution, providing users with the capability of alerting the public of any threats to their safety.
 For more information see our COMAH page.